We demand a ban for the production, import, and use of PMSG

 After several complaints and requests, the Thuringian ministry and the competent state agency changed their mind in mid-2020 and stated that the procedure in Meura is indeed an animal experiment.
 Without further examination of the preconditions, Meura was granted the permission to continue tapping blood from pregnant mares for another five years.

-We take legal and political action against this arbitrary approval practice and these unnecessary "animal experiments".
-We advocate for a ban on PMSG production at national and EU level.
-It must be prevented that Germany and Meura become a door opener for an EU-wide PMSG production.
+We are taking legal and political action against the arbitrary approval practice for these unnecessary "animal experiments".
+We advocate for a ban of PMSG production at national and EU level.
+Because without a legal ban, the production of PMSG can be resumed in Germany and other EU states at any time.
+We must prevented that Germany and Meura become a door opener for an EU-wide PMSG production.
+In addition, we call on the Federal Minister of Agriculture Cem Özdemir to also ban the import and use for PMSG in Germany.